techidaily/site-win11-tips/source/_posts/exploring-3-innovative-ways-for-windows-hardware-id-access.md

  Remember, if there’s more than one hardware ID, always pick the first option.
 This means the hardware ID for the keyboard, in the example above, is**ACPI\\VEN\_IDEA&DEV\_0102** .

- If you want to explore the Device Console in detail, check out[the various ways to use Dev Con](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/devcon-examples) on the Microsoft website.
+ If you want to explore the Device Console in detail, check out [the various ways to use Dev Con](https://learn.microsoft.com/en-us/windows-hardware/drivers/devtest/devcon-examples) on the Microsoft website.

 ## You've Successfully Found the Hardware IDs of Your Devices